 - 1 tbsp cooking oil with 20g melted butter

-- 300ml of double cream and a dash of milk.
+- 300ml of double cream

-- A grating of nutmeg.
+- A grating of nutmeg

-- Optional: a dozen vacuum packed chestnuts, half to go in the puree, half chopped as a garnish.
+- Optional: a dozen vacuum-packed chestnuts, half to go in the puree, half chopped as a garnish.
 Frozen ones are good to use in the puree as well.

-- Turn the mixture into a large Pyrex jug or a bowl and using a hand-held blender, whizz it into a smooth, silky puree.
-Add a little more cream or milk if it appears too stodgy.
+- Add the roasted parsnips, nutmeg and chestnuts to a large Pyrex jug or a bowl and using a hand-held blender, whizz it into a smooth, silky puree.
+Thin by adding the cream and stock Add a little more cream or stock if it appears too stodgy.
 Check for seasoning.